lubianat/wikidata_bib/toread.md

 38. Obrst L, Ceusters W, Mani I, Ray S, Smith B: The evaluation of ontologies.
 Springer US: Semantic Web; 2007:139–158.
 39. Hartmann J, Spyns P, Giboin A, Maynard D, Cuel R, Suárez-Figueroa MC, Sure Y: Methods for ontology evaluation.In Book methods for ontolog

-Comparing ontology authoring workflows with Protégé: In the laboratory, in the tutorial and in the ‘wild’

 A Survey of Bioinformatics Database and Software Usage through Mining the Literature

 https://developers.google.com/search/docs/data-types/dataset

-Wimalaratne et al. (2018).
-Uniform resolution of compact identifiers for biomedical data.
-Scientific data, 5, 180029.

 The language of gene ontology: a Zipf's law analysis